Setting Personal Goals

 There are three important questions you should ask when analyzing each of your goals.

-Is it within your power to control?
+Is this goal within your power to control?

 Harboring unrealistic expectations is a sure way to feel unhappy and disappointed in life, so it’s important to craft goals that are practical.